appvia/terranetes-controller/README.md

 **PLATFORM ENGINEERS**

 * Place guardrails around which modules can be consumed.
-* Automatically inject environment specific configuration (dev, prod, cost centres and so forth) into the module, based on labels.
+* Automatically inject environment specific configuration _(dev, prod, cost centres and so forth)_ into the module, based on labels.
 * Allow developers to see the associated costs to their configurations

 **ROADMAP**
 ---

 - Ability to set and control budgets
-- Integration of policy via [checkov](https://www.checkov.io/)

 **GETTING STARTED**
 ---